RustyNova016/Void-Processing/README.md

 Your reward?
 Master the art of quality products with a final quality tier, and boost your science production with a favorable alternative to quality cycling

 - ✔️ Compatible with any save
-- ✔️ No yet another planet mod
 - ✔️ No content dependancies
+- ✔️ Not yet another planet mod
-- ✔️ AI less
+- ✔️ No AI used
-- ❌ Won't laught at you for not finishing space age
+- ❌ Won't laugh at you for not finishing space age

+## Compatibility

+For mod compatibility, please check [the compatibility list](./COMPATIBILITY.md).
+If a mod isn't on there and is incompatible, please make an issue!

 ## Development progress